-If you’re struggling to find the best paint brushes for miniatures and model kits, check out these expert picks for painting Warhammer, tabletop games, and more!
+Find the best paint brushes for miniatures and model kits with our expert picks for painting Warhammer, tabletop games, and more!

-Let’s not pretend your paint brushes don’t matter.
-Slapping acrylics on a tiny Warhammer warrior with a crusty old brush isn’t “adding texture”—it’s butchering your detail work.
+Your paint brushes matter.
+Painting miniatures with worn-out tools kills your detail work.
 Picking the best miniature paint brushes is one of the most important decisions you’ll make in this hobby.

-Quick Picks – Best Brushes for Miniature Painting in 2025
+Quick Picks: Best Paint Brushes for Miniatures in 2025

 Snag your new paint brushes from our handpicked list of retailers, and give us a high-five in support!
 Every qualifying purchase helps Spikey Bits keep the lights on and the fun going.